Touch It (Busta Rhymes song): Remix video

-In the opening of the video, the head cheerleader and the rest of the girls are in burgundy and silver outfits.
+In the opening of the video, the head cheerleader and the rest of the women are in burgundy and silver outfits.
 Busta Rhymes then arrives and decides who runs the city.
 Upon the entrance of each performer, they mention something positive happening.
 After Bust and Spliff finish their battle (freestyle), the cheerleaders sing and step to the "Touch It" beat.
 An electronic machine makes a zapping-sound and a bolt of green lighting appears in the background.

 In each scene, all the rappers wear colors that match the background.
 Usually, after one rapper finishes their verse the others appear and start strutting and dancing on beat.
 The screen shows two or more sides of the other backgrounds and their rappers.
 After Busta Rhymes, the other rappers appear in this order: Mary J. Blige in white, Rah Digga in pink, Missy Elliott in purple, Lloyd Banks in blue, Papoose in green and DMX in black (he has his hood up).
 Busta Rhymes and his friend, Spliff Star, appear in red at the beginning and in yellow at the end.
 Each singer appears with different outfits, such as Busta's white T-shirt, Papoose's, DMX's, Lloyd Banks' jackets, and the ladies' fur coats.
 During Mary J. Blige's part, her alter ego, Brooke Lynn, appears dressed in a matching white costume.
-Other cameo appearances in the music video are of Sean Paul, DJ Kayslay, Deelishis, producer Swizz Beatz, Winky Wright, Félix Trinidad, Black Rob and Spliff Star.
+Other cameo appearances in the music video are of Sean Paul, DJ Kay Slay, Deelishis, producer Swizz Beatz, Winky Wright, Félix Trinidad, Black Rob and Spliff Star.

 At the 2006 BET Awards, Busta performed the Video Remix live on stage, along with will.i.am, Elliott, Banks, Blige, Papoose, and Rah Digga.
 DMX was absent for the performance, but his part was played on the screens onstage.
 The performance also featured a surprise final verse by Eminem, who began with some of Busta's lines from A Tribe Called Quest's "Scenario".